willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ---
 layout: article
-title:  "Basic electrical quantities: current, voltage, power"
+title:  "Basic electrical quantities: charge, current, voltage, power"
 author: Willy McAllister
 comments: true
 ---

 Voltage and current are the cornerstone concepts in electricity.
+We create our first mental pictures of current and voltage.
+We will also talk about power, which happens when voltage and current act together.

 * Will be replaced with the ToC
 {:toc}